You can apply for a medal if you served in the armed forces and are eligible.

 Download and fill in the medal application form.

-Include a copy of either your lasting power of attorney or a death certificate if you’re applying on behalf of someone else.
+If you’re applying on behalf of someone else, you must include a copy of either your lasting power of attorney or a death certificate.

 Send the form, along with any supporting documents, to the MOD Medal Office - the address is on the form.